haquema/makers-javascript-fndamentals/contents/8-async.md

 There is a version of the `readline-sync` gem, [simply named `readline`](https://node.readthedocs.io/en/stable/api/readline/), that also reads user input, but in an asynchronous way.

-1. After looking at the documentation for the `readline` package, reimplement the program that asks a user for their name and print "Your name is [name]", using `readline` instead of `readline-sync`.
+1. After looking at the documentation for the `readline` package, re-implement the program that asks a user for their name and print "Your name is [name]", using `readline` instead of `readline-sync`.
 2. In which order do the different steps of the program happen?
 How is it different from the version using `readline-sync`?

 ## Exercise: debugging

-Someone in your cohort wrote the following program to ask a user what is their favourite color using the `readline` module, however it doesn't work as expected.
+Someone in your cohort wrote the following program to ask a user what is their favourite colour using the `readline` module, however it doesn't work as expected.
 They just sent you the code, so you can help debug it.

 ```javascript
 const readline = require('readline');